SELF GUIDED AUDIO TOURS HAWAII

 27. Emerald Bay & the Hidden Castle – Vikingsholm (CA)

-Reminder – once you pay for parking at the Emerald Bay Vikingsholm lot, keep your receipt.
-Because you can use it again at the other state parks in California if you visit them within the same day.
+*Reminder – once you pay for parking at the Emerald Bay Vikingsholm lot, keep your receipt.
+Because you can use it again at the other state parks in California if you visit them on the same day!

 28. Vikingsholm Castle at Emerald Bay (CA)